Why I Want To Change The Menopause Narrative

 - There are lifestyle changes that can help the majority of women with their menopause experience and I want these to be given more airtime, rather than simply sticking Band-Aids on symptoms.
 I believe these changes should be tried first rather than automatically reaching for HRT when symptoms prove difficult.
 Education here is key and not enough is said about how we can help ourselves.

-- I think menopause is nature’s way of telling us how we live our lives may have to change if we want long term health.
+- I think menopause symptoms are nature’s way of telling us how we live our lives may have to change if we want long term health.
 Of course it’s all about choice, but menopause gives us an opportunity to start listening more to our bodies and making positive changes.

 - Being post menopause is great for most women, myself included.
 When I asked in my private community on Facebook for reassuring words about life post menopause, the overwhelming themes were of liberation, calm and a renewed sense of energy and purpose (not to mention the second creative peak we apparently reach in our 50s).